Farina Pizzeria – Albuquerque, New Mexico

 At any regard, Ryan made it his personal mission to make a convert out of me.
 To ensure waiting in a long line wouldn’t dissuade me, we met for a late lunch.
 Even at the unholy hour of 1PM, Farina was packed and seating was in personal space proximity.
 We sat on a table for two adjoining another table for two.
 Fortunately the couple with whom we sat was delightful, a joy to converse with.
 We even shared slices of pizza so we could all partake of even more variety and enjoy even more of the creativity Farina’s pizzaiolis practice on their crispy canvases.

-Farina is an exemplar of “new world” pizza–supermodel thin and with a variety and creativity of toppings limited only by the imagination of the pizzaioli.
+Farina is an exemplar of “new world” pizza–supermodel thin slices with a variety and creativity of toppings limited only by the imagination of the pizzaioli.
 In recent years, pizza has evolved into a worldwide phenomenon with various regions stamping their unique local touches onto what was once a fairly uniform and relatively unimaginative food that Americans consume with a love they have for no other food.

 The creative floodgates in the evolution of pizza opened in the 1980s courtesy of fusion cuisine pioneer (or should that be “pie-o-neer”) Wolfgang Puck who transformed pizza from a boring, unimaginative and fairly standard offering to something elegant, creative, upscale and exciting.
 In his flagship restaurant Spago, Puck dared offer personal-sized, thin-crusted pizzas adorned with such inventive ingredients as fresh goat cheese, roasted duck, barbecue chicken, smoked salmon and even caviar.
-Today those toppings would be considered fairly blasé.
+Today those toppings would be considered fairly common.

 Not surprisingly, the mozzarella and pepperoni crowd poo-pooed the heretical Puck and his apocryphal, obviously misguided thinking.
 “Sacrilege!,” they cried, “no one will eat pizza studded with such strangeness.”
 It didn’t take long, however, before “New World” pizza (sometimes referred to as “California style”) appeared on menus throughout the fruited plain.
 Even in New Mexico, the “land of mañana” where fads and trends tend to be adopted, shall we say, a bit more slowly than in other states, pizzas bedecked with ingredients much more revolutionary than green chile found their way to the pizzerias throughout the Land of Enchantment.